 Constitutional Limits on Government: Country Studies — Uzbekistan

-Nomadic peoples inhabited what is now Uzbekistan for much of its history, but it is also home to ancient trading centers including the famous cities of Bukhara and Samarkand, key stopping points on the Silk Road.
-The country fell under the cultural and political influence of successive Persian, Chinese, Greek, Arab, Turkic, and Mongol empires, with its wealthy cities often enjoying a certain degree of independence as the centers of small states.
-The conqueror Timur (known in Europe as Tamerlane) made Samarkand the capital of his vast empire in the 14th century.
-Uzbek tribes invaded from the north in the 16th century, but the khanates they established were absorbed by Russia in the late 1800s, and Uzbekistan was created as part of the Soviet Union.
-Since its independence in December 1991, the country has been ruled by a single, increasingly authoritarian dictator.
-Uzbekistan ranks among the worst violators of political rights and civil liberties in Freedom House's annual survey Freedom in the World.
+Uzbekistan, a nation in Central Asia, borders five countries (Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, and Turkmenistan).
+For much of its history, Uzbekistan was inhabited by nomadic peoples, but it was also home to ancient trading centers.
+These included famous cities like Bukhara and Samarkand, which were key stopping points on the historic Silk Road.
+While the territory of Uzbekistan has been under the cultural and political control or influence of successive Persian, Greek, Arab, Turkic, Mongol, and Ottoman empires, its wealthy cities often enjoyed a certain degree of independence as the centers of small states.
+The conqueror Timur (known in Europe as Tamerlane) made Samarkand the capital of a vast empire in the 14th century.
+Uzbek tribes invaded from the north in the 16th century and established separate khanates or kingdoms.
+These were eventually absorbed by Russia in the late 1800s during its imperial push south and east.
+After a brief period of independence following the Russian Revolution, Uzbekistan was seized by the Bolshevik Red Army in 1920 and it was formally incorporated into the Union of Soviet Socialist Republics Soviet Union in 1924.
+With the collapse of the Soviet Union, Uzbekistan declared independence in December 1991.

-Uzbekistan, originally inhabited by people speaking a Persian dialect, was for much of its early history part of the Persian Empire.
-The territory was conquered by Alexander the Great in the fourth century BC.
+Uzbekistan, originally inhabited by people speaking a Persian dialect, was for much of its early history part of the Persian Empire before the territory was conquered by Alexander the Great in the fourth century BC.
 The cities of Bukhara, Khiva, Samarkand, and Tashkent later grew prosperous as central links on the Silk Road, a network of trade routes running from China to the Middle East and Europe.
-Muslim Arabs conquered the region in the eighth century, and it thereafter fell under the Muslim, ethnic Persian Samanid dynasty, which revived Persian culture.
-Turkic tribes were moving into the area from the north in increasing numbers, however, and they established new states in the 11th and 12th centuries.
+Muslim Arabs conquered the region in the eighth century and thereafter it fell under the Persian Samanid dynasty, which revived Persian culture.
+Turkic tribes moving into the area from the north established new states in the 11th and 12th centuries.

 From Genghis Khan to Timur

-The territory of modern Uzbekistan was conquered by the Mongol leader Genghis Khan in the early 13th century, adding to the influx of Turkic peoples, many of whom served in the Mongol armies.
-Timur (1336–1405), a Turkic Muslim who claimed descent from Genghis Khan, rose to power as the Mongol successor states fragmented and built an empire of his own that extended from the Middle East to the border regions of India and China.
-It was at this time that Samarkand, Timur's capital, was reborn as a famous center for architecture, Islamic scholarship, and trade.
-His heirs, the Timurids, oversaw a Persian cultural revival as well as the rise of the local Turkic dialect as a literary language.
+Uzbekistan was conquered by the Mongol leader Genghis Khan in the early 13th century.
+During the fragmentation of the Mongol successor states Timur, a Turkic Muslim who claimed descent from Genghis Khan, rose to power.
+Known as Tamerlane in Europe, he built an empire over 70 years (1336–1405) that extended from the Middle East to border regions of India and China.
+It was then that Samarkand, Timur's capital, was reborn as a famous center for architecture, Islamic scholarship, and trade.
 Within a century of Timur's death, however, his empire had broken up amid fighting among rival princes and tribal leaders.

 Decline and Russian Domination

-In the early 16th century, the Turkic-speaking Uzbeks invaded from the north and captured most of what is now Uzbekistan, in addition to several surrounding territories.
-They established a number of small Muslim states, again based in great trading cities like Bukhara and Khiva.
-However, overland trade routes began to decline in importance as European oceanic shipping expanded, and although the area continued to enjoy prosperity into the 19th century, Uzbek rulers were hampered by raids from nomadic tribes, fighting with neighboring Persia, and warfare among themselves.
-Russia began its expansion into Central Asia in the mid–19th century.
-It occupied Tashkent in 1865, and then all of the Uzbek emirates and khanates, placing them under colonial administration or leaving them nominally intact as protectorates.
-The imperial government encouraged Russian immigration and large-scale cotton growing, despite the crop's use of scarce water resources.
-After the Russian Revolution of 1917, attempts by some Uzbeks to assert independence were quashed by the Red Army.
-Anti-Soviet guerrilla fighters, dubbed Basmachi by the Russians, continued their struggle as late as the 1930s.
+In the early 16th century, Turkic-speaking Uzbeks invaded from the north and captured most of what is now Uzbekistan, as well as several surrounding territories.
+They established several small Muslim states based in the great trading cities of Bukhara and Khiva.
+But overland trade routes began to decline in importance as European oceanic shipping expanded.
+Although the area continued to enjoy prosperity into the 19th century, Uzbek rulers were hampered by raids from nomadic tribes, conflict with neighboring Persia, and internecine warfare.
+Russia expanded into Central Asia in the mid–19th century.
+It occupied Tashkent in 1865 and then proceeded to occupy all of the Uzbek emirates and khanates, placing them under colonial administration or leaving them nominally intact as protectorates.
+The imperial government encouraged Russian immigration and large-scale cotton growing, despite the crop's heavy dependence on scarce water resources.

 Consequences of Soviet Rule

-Uzbekistan declared its independence in August 1991, but the existing Soviet-era power structure was left largely intact.
-As the Soviet Union was formally dissolved in December 1991, Islam Karimov, the incumbent president and head of the Communist Party of Uzbekistan, was elected president with 88 percent of the vote.
-Leading opposition parties were prevented from participating, however, and they were soon banned by the authorities.
+Uzbekistan declared its independence after the attempted coup against Mikhail Gorbachev aimed at preventing the collapse of the Soviet Union was put down in August 1991.
+The Soviet-era power structure, however, was left largely intact.
+When the Soviet Union was formally dissolved in December 1991, Islam Karimov, the incumbent president and head of the Communist Party of Uzbekistan, held an election in which he claimed 88 percent of the vote in a patently rigged ballot.
+Leading candidates of opposition parties that had emerged during the period of perestroika and glasnost in the late 1980s were prevented from participating; afterwards pro-democracy parties such as the secular Birlik and the more religious Erk were banned.

-Under a new constitution adopted in 1992, the president's powers remained formidable.
-Although the charter provides for a separate parliament and judiciary, Karimov holds nearly total control over the legislature, the government administration, the security forces, the judiciary, and the state-run economy.
+Under a constitution adopted in 1992, the president's powers remain unchecked.
+Although the charter provides for a separate parliament and judiciary, as president Karimov holds nearly total control over the legislature, the government administration, the security forces, the judiciary, and the state-run economy.
 The prime minister and cabinet are his appointed subordinates.
-The president's term was initially limited to five years, with the possibility of a second term, but referendums in 1995 and 2002 extended Karimov's first term to 2000 and lengthened the second term by two years, to 2007.
+The president's term was initially limited to five years, with the possibility of a second term, but a staged referendum in 1995 extended Karimov's first term to 2000.
+Another so-called referendum in 2002 lengthened the second term to seven years.
+Simply ignoring the stated constitutional two-term limit for the presidency, Karimov “won” a third term in 2007, claiming 88 percent support.
+New amendments to the constitution extended Karimov’s third term, approved retroactively, to 2015 and allowed a fourth term to last until 2021.
+Karimov declared himself the victor in a rigged 2015 election with 91 percent of the vote.
+No real opponents have ever been allowed in presidential (or parliamentary) “elections.”

-In May 2005, a small group of gunmen in the city of Andijon organized a prison break to free local businessmen accused of extremism, taking several government employees hostage.
-Civilians then gathered in a public square to air grievances with the government.
+Several bomb blasts in 2004 and 2005 targeting police in Tashkent were officially attributed to the IMU (although several analysts believe the blasts were staged by government agents).
+In response, the government launched a campaign of widespread arrests aimed at civic and religious activists and small businessmen.
+Soon afterwards, in May 2005, a small group of gunmen in the city of Andijon organized a prison break to free local businessmen accused of religious extremism, taking several government employees hostage.
+Civilians gathered in a public square to air grievances with the government.
 Security forces arriving at the scene opened fire on the largely unarmed crowd.
-Independent observers and human rights organizations claim that as many as 1,000 people were killed indiscriminately, including women and children attempting to flee.
-After the attack, the government tightened its controls even further and held a series of show trials for the supposed terrorists behind the uprising.
-The massacre and crackdown led to a deterioration in Uzbekistan's relations with the United States and the European Union, which demanded an independent inquiry.
-As a result, Karimov strengthened his ties with Russia and China, and evicted U.S. forces from an air base they had been using for operations in Afghanistan.
+Independent observers and human rights organizations claim that as many as 1,000 people were killed, including women and children attempting to flee.
+After the attack, the government continued its crackdown with a series of show trials for the supposed terrorists behind the uprising.
+The massacre and crackdown led to deterioration in Uzbekistan's relations with the United States and the European Union, which demanded an independent inquiry.
+As a result, Karimov strengthened his ties with Russia and China and evicted US forces from an air base they had been using for operations in Afghanistan.
+In June 2010, Uzbekistan accepted 10,000 Uzbek refugees fleeing Kyrgyzstan in the wake of ethnic attacks in the region of Osh.